drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

 And finally, I kept track of the current party all agents had.
-The party table provided me information I would only otherwise have by measuring gift Pokemon event completion.
+The party table provided me information I would only otherwise have by measuring gift Pokémon event completion.
 It also sometimes showed some fun scenarios.

 <div style="text-align: center;">